Jumping Spider Trained To Leap On Command May Usher In ‘A New Class Of Agile Micro-Robots’

 As the team explains, engineers have inexplicably shown a complete disregard for jumping spiders when turning to nature for inspiration.
 So far, jumping robots have been modeled after the biomechanisms of fleas, grasshoppers, and galagos, among other hopping creatures.
 However, jumping spiders have been completely overlooked, even though the arachnids “prioritize speed and accuracy over jumping distance,” the researchers point out in their paper.

 To set the record straight and unlock the great potential that jumping spiders can bring to robotics, the team employed ultra-high-speed cameras to record the arachnid’s movements.
-Afterwards, they turned to high resolution micro CT scans, which enabled them “to create a 3D model of Kim’s legs and body structure in unprecedented detail,” reveals the news release.
+Afterward, they turned to high-resolution micro CT scans, which enabled them “to create a 3D model of Kim’s legs and body structure in unprecedented detail,” reveals the news release.

 https://t.co/viGEyE8pAU Scientists have trained a spider to jump on demand as part of work to develop agile mini-robots.
 The regal jumping spider – named Kim – was trained by a team at the University of Manchester.
 Officially … … pic.twitter.com/tmCRwhERBH